outsmartly/outsmartly/documentation/getting-started.md

 # Installation

-  Below are the instructions you will need to get up and running with Outsmartly
+  Below are the instructions you will need to get up and running with Outsmartly.

-## Part A Installing Next.js App and Outsmartly Plugin
+## Part A: Installing Next.js App and Outsmartly Plugin

-1. Begin by installing Next.js
+1. Begin by installing Next.js.

 	`yarn create next-app`

-2. Install Outsmartly
+2. Install Outsmartly.

 	`yarn add --dev @outsmartly/next-plugin-outsmartly`

 3. Open `package.json`.
-In the scripts object add `OUTSMARTLY_DEV=true` as a value of `dev`, and enter outsmartly:deploy script.
+In the scripts object add `OUTSMARTLY_DEV=true` as a value of `dev`, and enter `outsmartly:deploy` script.

     ```json
     {